A9 road (Sri Lanka): Civil war era

-Due to the civil war in the north of the country between the Sri Lankan armed forces and Tamil Tiger rebels, the highway was closed in 1984.
+Due to the civil war in the north of the country between the Sri Lankan armed forces and Liberation Tigers of Tamil Eelam (LTTE) rebels, the highway was closed in 1984.
 Since then, parts of the highway were at times under the control of the LTTE.
 After the cessation of hostilities between the two sides in 2001, the highway was ceremoniously reopened up to Kilinochchi with certain restrictions on February 15, 2002.
-During the time, around 20% of the highway ran through the LTTE controlled areas.
+During the time, around 20% of the highway ran through the LTTE-controlled areas.

 After fighting resumed between government forces and the rebels, the road was closed again in 2006.
-After mounting a series of offensives against the rebels, the Sri Lankan Army brought the entire highway under its control on January 9, 2009, with the freeing of the strategic Elephant Pass area.
+After mounting a series of offensives against the rebels, the Sri Lankan Army regained control of the entire highway on January 9, 2009, with the freeing of the strategic Elephant Pass area.
 This was the first time in 23 years that the government had full control of the entire highway.